Our contact form

 Physical: Antiquated Future PO Box 42081 Portland, Oregon 97242 USA

 Antiquated Future is an online store, zine distro, pop-up shop, and label that began in 2008 out of Olympia, Washington and currently operates out of Portland, Oregon.
-Over the past fifteen years, we've distributed several thousand different zines, books, cassettes, records, and handmade odds and ends by independent artists.
+Over the past sixteen years, we've distributed several thousand different zines, books, cassettes, records, and handmade odds and ends by independent artists.
 Though we've grown over the years—and even gone through a name change (originally we were the Ms. Valerie Park Distro)—we've been essentially the same since the beginning: we spread print and physical mediums through digital avenues, employing the future to preserve the past.

-Daily operations are mostly run by Joshua James Amberson and Novie Nim (Tape Witch).
+Daily operations are mostly run by Joshua James Amberson and Novie Nimble (Tape Witch).
 For many years, Chask’e Lindgren co-ran operations and continues to occasionally design our fliers and shirts.
 Evan Hashi does our website design and technical upkeep.
 Rachel Lee-Carman does illustration work for the site and our stickers.
-Gina Sarti solicits new zines and oversees our Instagram account.
+Gina Sarti solicits new zines and long oversaw our Instagram account.
 Katie Savastano is the artist behind our header lettering.
 Deth P. Sun designed our newest sticker and logo.
 On the label end, Andrew Barton helps with curation and design of our Selected Songs series, in addition to other non-series titles, and Fred Thomas does mastering for many of our releases.
 And a TON of other friends and collaborators have helped us table at events over the years.

 A zine (pron.: /ˈziːn/ Zeen; an abbreviation of fanzine, or magazine) is a self-published, small-circulation booklet or mini-magazine, usually produced by one person or a few individuals.
 Zines come in all shapes, sizes, topics, and formats.
 They can include personal essays, political discussions, fiction, craft, or do-it-yourself advice.
 Articles or reviews about music, movies, comics, and poetry, are also common.
 In short: they can be anything!
 "Zine distros" are simply distributors of zines.
 They act as an avenue for helping other people's zines reach different audiences than they might otherwise reach.